NikolayDachev/jadm/README.md

 local is used to modify ### jail local options ### section in /etc/jail.conf
   - List Jail local options   (usage: local list 'name/jid' )
-  - Remove Jail local options (usage: local rm 'name/jid' ) Jadm shoe jail local options in list you can select which option will be removed by number
+  - Remove Jail local options (usage: local rm 'name/jid' ) Jadm show jail local options in list you can select which option will be removed by number
   - Add Jail local option     (usage: local add 'name/jid' 'option=val;') Add new jail local optin, please use this format (option = value;) or freebsd jail will not accept it You can check (sysctl -a |grep jail) for aveilable jail options (remove security.jail. and security.jail.param.)